Carson Tahoe Health

 Blood pressure is the pressure exerted as your heart and vessels work to pump blood through your body.
 It rises with each heartbeat and falls when the heart relaxes between beats–maintaining a certain amount of pressure within the arteries.

-When your blood pressure numbers are in a moderate range, your body is healthy, but a rise in blood pressure can cause a myriad of health problems.
+When your blood pressure numbers are in a moderate range, your body is healthy, but a rise can cause a myriad of health problems.

 “High blood pressure typically doesn’t exhibit any symptoms and is often only detected during a routine doctor’s visit,” says Jeffrey Basa, MD, FACP, Internal Medicine Physician on staff at Carson Tahoe Regional Medical Center.
 “In the meantime, however, the condition can silently damage your body without you even knowing it.”